Last Updated: January 6, 2025

 In 1945, in Santa Rosa, California, the building association attempted to build a house as fast as possible as a promotional stunt and study building practices.
 Since then, almost every year, groups worldwide have tried to make something (primarily houses, office buildings, hotels, skyscrapers, and bridges) in record time.

-The short video, The 4 Hour House, is one of the earliest record-building residential home attempts.
+The short video The 4 Hour House is one of the earliest record-building residential home attempts.
 In 1983, the Building Industry Association of San Diego County held a team competition among its construction trades.
-The challenge was to build a house from the foundation to finish in less than four hours to break the existing world record while meeting strict building codes.
+The challenge was to build a house from the foundation to the finish in less than four hours to break the existing world record while meeting strict building codes.
 Considered an impossible task, two 350-member teams had to rethink the house-building process completely.
 The winning team completed their house in 2 hours and 45 minutes.

 Before viewing this 4 Hour House video, here are some other examples.